Theatre in Birmingham: Producing theatres

 Birmingham Repertory Theatre, commonly known as "The Rep" and located next to the Library of Birmingham on Centenary Square, is one of Britain's leading producing theatres.
 It stages a wide range of performances in its three auditoria in Birmingham – The House with 825 seats, The Studio with 300 seats and The Door with 140 seats – as well as touring nationally and internationally and transferring productions to London's West End.
 The Rep regularly commissions new work and presented over 130 new plays during the five-year period to 2013.

+The Crescent Theatre is a Repertory Theatre that is part of the Brindleyplace development located on Sheepcote St. With a membership pool of 200+ members, a board of directors and an Arts team, the Crescent produces annual seasons produced by The Crescent Theatre Company.
+The 12+ show seasons are produced by its volunteer base in its entirety using the theatres extensive costume store, Props department and set design workshop.
+The Crescent Theatre recently celebrated its Centenary season in 2023/2024 by revisiting a number of previously produced shows.

 The Birmingham Stage Company is the resident company at the 383 seat Old Rep in Station Street, where it performs 5 major productions annually before touring them as far afield as Singapore, Dubai, New York City and Sydney.
 Founded in 1992, it has focused on new and contemporary plays since 1998, producing world premieres by playwrights including Oren Lavie, Paul Lucas, Dominic Leyton, David Mamet and Reg Cribb.

 The Blue Orange Theatre is a small fringe theatre based in the Jewellery Quarter, with a flexible theatre space seating between 90 and 100 people.
 Although primarily a producing theatre it also hosts visiting companies and runs comedy nights, workshops and courses.